Evidlo/evidlo.github.io/content/notes/python.md

 Tests are an automated way to check that code is working as expected.
 They are necessary to ensure your changes to a function don't break code elsewhere that depends on that function.

-As an example, all functions in `glide/calibration/foobar.py`, there should a corresponding test function in `glide/calibration/tests/test_foobar.py`.
+As an example, for all functions in `foobar/foobar.py`, there should a corresponding test function in `tests/test_foobar.py`.

 Here is an example function and its test:

-`glide/calibration/foobar.py`
+`foobar/foobar.py`

 ``` python
 def fibonacci(n):